Pant/nextcloudpi-readthedocs/Configuration-Reference.md

 2. Set the ports your Nextcloud runs on.
 (It is recomended that you use the defaults)
 3. Click Run or Start.

-## nc-httpsonly
-Force secure connection using HTTPS.

-### How to enable
-1. Navigate to `nc-httpsonly` in the TUI or the WebUI.
-2. Change `ACTIVE` to `yes`.
-3. Click Run or Start.

-## nc-init
-(Re)initiate Nextcloud to a clean configuration.

-## nc-limits
-Configure system limits for NextCloudPi.

-> **Note** that `MAXFILESIZE` can be at maximum `2G` for now, due to limitation of 32bit php.

-### How to configure
-1. Navigate to `nc-limits` in the TUI or the WebUI.
-2. Change `MAXFILESIZE` to the desired maximum file size (<=2G).
-3. Change `MEMORYLIMIT` to the memory limit you want (default=768M).
-4. Click Run or Start.

-## nc-nextcloud
-Download and install a specific Nextcloud version.
-This destroys any existing instance.
-You need to run nc-init after completing nc-nextcloud, to take care of setting up database and cron jobs.

-## nc-notify-updates
-Get notified for updates (Pending or Installed) through the Nextcloud notification system.

-### How to enable
-1. Navigate to `nc-notify-updates` in the TUI or the WebUI.
-2. Change `ACTIVE` to `yes`.
-3. Change `USER` to the user you want to be notified (default=admin).
-4. Click Run or Start.

 ## nc-ramlogs
 Enable mounting logs in RAM to prevent SD degradation (faster, consumes more RAM)

 ### How to restore
 1. Navigate to `nc-ramlogs` in the TUI or the WebUI.
 2. Change `ACTIVE` to `yes`.
-4. Click Run or Start.

-## nc-scan-auto
-Automate a Nextcloud scan for user files.

-### How to enable
-1. Navigate to `nc-scan-auto` in the TUI or the WebUI.
-2. Change `ACTIVE` to `yes`.
-3. Set `SCANINTERVAL` to the interval (in minutes) you want to scan every.
 4. Click Run or Start.

 ## nc-scan